 The IGCSE Programme is administered by the University Of Cambridge Assessment for international Examinations (CAIE).
-The IGCSE Programme is firmly established and recognized world-wide; over 9000 schools in 160 countries offer the Cambridge qualifications.
+The IGCSE Programme is recognized world-wide; with over 9000 schools in 160 countries offering the Cambridge qualifications.
 The IGCSE has always emphasized adding value within a national context whilst also contributing to internationalism.
 The focus is on safeguarding distinctive cultural identity through specific language and literature syllabi, whilst also encouraging an international outlook.
 Thus, the importance of an appropriate mix of global and local contexts is well recognized as an essential dimension of IGCSE.

 IGCSE Key Features of the Programme

 - Provides an ideal foundation for higher-level courses such as the International Baccalaureate Diploma Programme, 'A' Levels and the North American APT (Advanced Placement Test);